-By Jo Jeffries.
-Last Updated 26th May 2022.
+By Danielle Griffin.
+Last Updated 28th July 2023.
 Welcome to our hair damage claims guide for those who’ve suffered damage to hair because of negligence.
 In it, we explore hair damage compensation, answering questions such as ‘a hairdresser ruined my hair or a salon damaged my hair – could I claim?’ and ‘where do I get guidance on compensation payouts for hair damage for 2022 claims?”

 Whether it’s a trip to the hairdressers or another type of accident that has caused damage to your hair, the effects can be long-lasting and can affect more than just the physical condition of your hair.
 Many of us take pride in our crowning glory and work hard to ensure it is in good condition.
 If something untoward happens to it, it can have a profound effect on our mental state, which can last for long after the injury/damage has healed.
 With this in mind, we have put together a guide to cover what you need to know about hair damage claims when you can make them, how the process works, and answer the big questions, such as ‘Can you sue a hairdresser from ruining your hair’ and ‘How much hair damage compensation could I get for hair damage?’

 Simply choose a section to begin!